Flybridge AI Index

 POTENTIAL FUTURE ADDITIONS

-• A seven-year-old New Jersey startup backed by Nvidia that provides infrastructure-as-a-service tailored for industries like AI, machine learning, and CGI.
-Exepctation is that they go public in the first half of next year.
+A seven-year-old New Jersey startup, backed by Nvidia, provides infrastructure-as-a-service tailored for industries like AI, machine learning, and CGI.
+The expectation is that they will go public in the first half of next year (2026).

 Thoughts on the private markets